northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 Shell Scripting
 ===============
-Shell scripting is a feature of bash that allows you to automate tasks and perform complex operations.
+Shell scripts are a feature of bash that allows you to automate tasks and perform complex operations.
 A shell script is a text file containing a series of bash commands that the shell can execute to perform a specific task.

 Here is a simple example of a shell script that prints the message, ``Hello, World!`` to the screen::

    #!/bin/bash

    echo "Hello, World!"

 Notice the line ``#!/bin/bash`` at the top of a shell script (i.e., the shebang line).
 This line specifies which shell interpreter will be used when running the script.
 In this case, line ``#!/bin/bash`` specifies that the script uses the bash shell.

 .. note::